mikolajgs/prototyping/pkg/restapi/README.md

 conn, _ := sql.Open("postgres", fmt.Sprintf("host=%s port=%s user=%s password=%s dbname=%s sslmode=disable", dbHost, dbPort, dbUser, dbPass, dbName))
 defer conn.Close()

-// Create CRUD controller and an instance of a struct c := crud.NewController(conn, "app1_") user := &User{}
+// Create RESTAPI controller and an instance of a struct c := restapi.NewController(conn, "app1_") user := &User{}

 err = c.CreateTable(user) // Run 'CREATE TABLE'
 ```

 ### HTTP Endpoints
-With `crud`, HTTP endpoints can be created to manage objects stored in the database.
+With `restapi`, HTTP endpoints can be created to manage objects stored in the database.

 If User struct is used for HTTP endpoint, fields such as `Password` will be present when listing users.
 Therefore,
 it's necessary to create new structs to define CRUD endpoints' input and/or output.
 These structs unfortunately need